hellolilyliuyi/docs.zh-cn/loading/Flink-connector-starrocks.md

             .build();

     /**
-     * The connector will use a Java object array (Object[]) to represent a row to be loaded into the StarRocks table,
+     * The Flink connector will use a Java object array (Object[]) to represent a row to be loaded into the StarRocks table,
      * and each element is the value for a column.
      * You need to define the schema of the Object[] which matches that of the StarRocks table.
      */